SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/browsers/edge.en.md

 ## Internet Explorer Compatibility Mode

-Microsoft Edge can be driven in "Internet Explorer Compatibility Mode," which uses the Internet Explorer Driver classes in conjunction with Microsoft Edge.
+Microsoft Edge can be driven in "Internet Explorer Compatibility Mode", which uses the Internet Explorer Driver classes in conjunction with Microsoft Edge.
 Read the [Internet Explorer page]({{< ref "internet_explorer.md" >}}) for more details.